FPTU-Capstone-Project/MotorbikeSharingSystem_BE/docs/other/RideFlow.md

 - **Who calls it**: Driver (service entry point `SharedRideService.startRide`)
 - **When it is allowed**: The shared ride is in `SCHEDULED`.
-- **What it does**: Locks the ride, logs the driver’s current position, ensures the driver is near the pickup radius, then flips the ride status to `ONGOING` and stamps `startedAt`.
+- **What it does**: Locks the ride, logs the driver’s current position, then flips the ride status to `ONGOING` and stamps `startedAt`.
 It does *not* touch individual ride requests.
 - **Why it matters**: Keeps the ride’s timeline authoritative while leaving per-rider transitions to separate methods, preventing accidental double updates.

 ### `startRideRequestOfRide`